Do you want more information on what 4-H does? CLICK HERE to learn more.

 Here are a few examples of volunteer opportunities:

-There are six required steps to becoming an El Paso County 4-H volunteer:
+There are five required steps to becoming an El Paso County 4-H volunteer:

 3. Receive two positive references

 4-H Volunteer Orientation provides individuals with an overview of the 4-H Youth Development Program.
-All potential volunteers must complete either the Face-to-Face or Online Orientation.
+All potential volunteers must complete the Face-to-Face Orientation.
 It is important to complete Orientation as soon as possible as to not delay the application and screening process.

 All volunteers are required to complete a background check as part of Colorado State University’s risk management strategy to prevent child abuse and ensure the safety of all 4-H youth.
 The process also protects the volunteers, Extension staff and Colorado State University.
 Colorado State University conducts the background checks with the screening company, HireRight.
 CSU’s Human Resources department has confidence in the security and confidentiality of the HireRight system.
 You will be notified via email when your name has been submitted for a background check.
 Within five days you will receive, and are required to respond to, an email from HireRight Customer Support.
 You will be directed to